S-e-m-a-c/Icarus-Mods/README.md

 		to prevent them from landing in the Hotbar when "Taking all" from dropship
-		Meta Canteen and Meta Oxygen tank come Prefilled Raplaced Meta Bangage with a Meta Lantern that comes Prefilled Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
+		Meta Canteen and Meta Oxygen tank come Prefilled Replaced Meta Bandage with a Meta Lantern that comes Prefilled Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
-		Meta Radar does not need to go in G slot anymore Electric Extractor Extracs a little faster now
-		Added JimK Pistols and Rifle data
+		Meta Radar does not need to go in G slot anymore Electric Extractor extracts a little faster now Added JimK Pistols and Rifle data
 		Meta Bow Shengong Beta
 			- BaseBowReloadSpeed_+%\")": 15,